pmo6/paddux/Documentation/process/coding-style.rst

 continue to use these terms to edit legacy code, but avoid using them in any new code.

-To clarify, because these terms lack connections with racism, the terms "whitelist" and "blacklist" are permitted.
+To clarify, because these terms lack connections with racism, terms such as "whitelist", "blacklist", "white hat", and "black hat" are permitted, though please keep in mind the above deprecation.
+This is not a get-out-of-using-racist-names-free card, but rather a reminder that some terms aren't racist, even though they sound racist.

 5) Typedefs
 -----------